 It may take a little time for a child to adapt to wearing contact lenses, but to most children it will soon become second nature.
 Whether they’re using them as a confidence booster or to make playing sports at school easier, children are usually enthusiastic wearers of contact lenses.

-An increasing number of children and teenagers are now wearing contact lenses.
-But at what age can they start wearing contacts?
-As it all depends on how mature your child is, and how willing they are to take care of their lenses, you are probably the best person to make that decision.
+This all depends on how mature your child is, and how willing they are to take care of their lenses.

 The most popular lenses for young people are daily disposables.
 That’s because they do not need to be cleaned and stored away after every wear.
 Disposables tend to be more convenient and hygienic too.
 Two-weekly, monthly and toric lenses are also a possible option, but the choice of lens will ultimately depend on your child’s suitability and prescription.

 When you bring your child in for an eye test, you can check their suitability for contacts with a free assessment and a free contact lens trial.